 As a result, you have a leader who is technically skilled, but who first has to come to terms with the new role as leader, and thus there is a danger that this will ultimately not be the optimal filling of the leadership position.
 In this phase of finding a new leader, it unfortunately happens all too often that newly hired operational staff are too often left to their own devices and feel left alone with their challenges.

-The lack of familiarity with the respective tasks - both for the newly promoted manager and for the newly hired employees - quickly results in a certain hecticness in onboarding or the feeling of reacting more than acting in a self-directed way.
+From the lack of familiarity with the respective tasks - both for the newly promoted manager and for the newly hired employees - a certain hectic quickly arises in onboarding or the feeling of reacting more than acting self-controlled.
 The general breathless impression of high growth is thus reinforced at all levels.
-This leaves little time for detailed communication and growing together, which would be particularly important in the familiarisation phase.
-The newly formed teams or departments feel more like a bunch of people thrown together than a productive unit.
-If conflicts or competitive thinking arise because everyone is possibly the next person in line, the first resignations are almost pre-programmed.
+There is little time for extensive communication and growing together, which would be particularly important during the getting-to-know-you phase.
+The newly formed teams or departments feel more like a jumbled heap than a productive unit.
+If conflicts or competitive thinking then arise because everyone is perhaps looking out for themselves, the first terminations are almost pre-programmed.

-Admittedly, most companies have plans for the professional side of onboarding, usually called induction.
-But what is the best way to take care of the interpersonal side of the onboarding process?
+Admittedly, most companies have plans for the technical side of onboarding, usually referred to as induction.
+But what is the best way to ensure the interpersonal side of the onboarding process?

-Our recommendation is to specifically plan and set aside time for conversations and meetings, especially in the initial phase.
-For example, the direct supervisor should spend 30-60 minutes one-on-one with the new employee at least once a week.
-A person from the team, often called an onboarding buddy or mentor:in, should ideally check in briefly at least twice a week to see if everything is going well or if any questions or obstacles have arisen.
-In the first 60 days in the new job, sufficient time and opportunity should also be planned for getting to know the entire team and contacts from interface teams.
+Our recommendation is to specifically plan and reserve time for conversations and encounters, especially in the initial phase.
+For example, the direct supervisor should spend at least once a week 30-60 minutes in a one-on-one conversation with the new hire.
+A person from the team, often referred to as an onboarding buddy or mentor, should ideally check in briefly twice a week to see if everything is going well, or if questions or obstacles have arisen.
+Sufficient time and opportunity should also be planned for getting to know the entire team and contacts from interface teams in the first 60 days of the new job.

-In order to exchange one's own needs and preferences with regard to the way of working, a get-to-know tool is useful for the onboarding of new employees, especially in the case of digital onboarding.
-For example, we can recommend the "Manual to Me".
+To exchange one's own needs and preferences regarding the way of working, a getting-to-know-you tool is suitable for the onboarding of new employees, especially in digital onboarding.
+Here we can recommend, for example, the "Manual to Me".
 This is a kind of questionnaire that all team members can fill out and then discuss.
-In this way, misunderstandings in cooperation can at least be defused if, for example, it is clear who likes to approach a topic first in concentrated individual work and who prefers to go directly into exchange with colleagues in order to better grasp the new topic.
-The training of remote employees by remote onboarding can also be optimally supported in this way.
+In this way, misunderstandings in cooperation can at least be mitigated, for example, if it is clear who prefers to approach a topic first in concentrated individual work, and who prefers to go directly into exchange with colleagues to better grasp the new topic.
+The induction of remote employees can also be optimally supported in this way.

-Especially in a situation where everything supposedly has to happen very quickly - we remember, people are thrown in at the deep end and have to learn to swim themselves - the first important step is to get rid of the feeling of time pressure in order to create real commitment and short-term productivity among the new team members.
-The shop is running, the orders or contracts are coming in large numbers: is it really not possible to divert a few hours per week for the onboarding of the newcomers?
-Often, these "unproductive" times can be combined with a joint lunch, which is also good for your health.
+Especially in a situation where everything supposedly has to happen very quickly - we remember, people are thrown in at the deep end and have to learn to swim themselves - the first important step is to get rid of the feeling of time pressure in order to create real commitment and short-term productivity among new team members.
+The business is running, orders or deliveries are coming in in large numbers: is it really not possible to set aside a few hours a week for onboarding new hires?
+Often, these "unproductive" times can also be well combined with a shared lunch, which is also health-promoting.

 Generally speaking, onboarding requires a decision on the part of the management.
 If one (passively) decides against giving time and thus a corresponding priority to the onboarding of new employees, this sends a signal to the entire workforce: orders count more than the people who process them.
 Of course, "time is money", but have you ever calculated how much it costs when employees leave after a short time and the recruitment process has to be started all over again?